trygve-lie/ttl-mem-cache/README.md

  * key - An unique key the value should be stored on in the cache.
 Required.
  * value - The value to store on the key in the cache.
 Required.
- * maxAge - Max age before this item should expire.
+ * ttl - Time to live before the item should expire.
 Uses default if not given.
 Optional.

-An item can be cached forever by setting `maxAge` to `Infinity`.
+An item can be cached forever by setting `ttl` to `Infinity`.

 ### .get(key)